Basic Digital Coloring and Brush Adjustments

 Clip Studio Assets

-You can access Clip Studio Assets from the menu on the left of the screen after launching Clip Studio.
+You can access Clip Studio Assets from the menu at the top right of the screen after launching Clip Studio.

-On tablets: Tap the Clip Studio icon on the top of the screen and select the Clip Studio Assets button to open the website page in the browser.
+In the Tablet Version: Open the Pop-up menu icon on the top of the screen and tap[Search for materials] to open Clip Studio Assets in your browser.

 Brushes can be created from scratch, but we recommend beginners to use premade brushes on Assets.